Skip to content

 • Development of weed management programs in strip-till corn will support new crop production systems that will help reduce wind and water erosion while also improving soil structure and soil health.

-• Development of weed management practices incorporating new herbicides such as Shieldex, Terrad’or and Warrant and new herbicide resistant technologies (E3, HT3, and HPPD-resistant soybean) will help Ontario growers understand the best biological fit for these new weed management tools.
+• Development of weed management practices incorporating new herbicides such as Shieldex and Insight and new herbicide-resistant technologies (E3, HT3, and HPPD-resistant soybean) will help Ontario growers understand the best biological fit for these new herbicide-resistant soybean seed offerings.

 Scientific Summary:

-Ontario corn, soybean and cereal farmers continue to face new and unpredictable weed management issues that need to be addressed with local research.
-Weeds that were previously being effectively managed are now posing a substantial challenge to producers in Ontario.
-Some notable examples of this trend include poor control of green pigweed with Group 4 herbicides in Kent County, poor control of crabgrass on a farm in Huron county with Group 1 herbicides in IP soybean and poor control of common ragweed in IP soybean in Lambton county with Group 14 herbicides.
-Confirmation of these putative resistant biotypes is needed along with the development of solutions to control these putative resistant weeds which, left unchecked, will have a negative effect on crop yield and net returns for affected Ontario farmers (e.g., preliminary research shows corn yield losses of 5 bu/ac for every inch in weed height).
+Ontario corn, soybean, and cereal farmers continue to face new and unpredictable weed management issues that need to be addressed with local research.
+Weeds that were previously effectively managed are now posing a substantial challenge to producers in Ontario.
+Some notable examples of this trend include poor control of green pigweed with Group 4 herbicides in Kent County, poor control of crabgrass on a farm in Huron county with Group 1 herbicides in IP soybean, and poor control of common ragweed in identity preserved (IP) soybean in Lambton County with Group 14 herbicides.
+Confirmation of these putative resistant biotypes is needed along with the development of solutions to control these putative resistant weeds which, left unchecked, will have a negative effect on crop yield and net returns for affected Ontario farmers.

 While there have been studies completed on the impact of delayed postemergence herbicide application in corn and soybean, these studies are now out-of-date.
 With new, high yielding corn hybrids and soybean cultivars these previous studies are no longer relevant.
 As a result, Ontario corn and soybean producers need up-to date information in order to implement weed management programs based on current data to allow them to maximize their net returns.